 This spot is nice and shady in the afternoon.
 It is perfect for a happy hour, popsicle, family hang out!

 For the Fourth of July I swapped accessories for a festive look.
-The big pieces stayed the same!
-The classic stripes are great for everyday too.
+I opted for a more traditional rug; a blue square to compliment the classic stars and stripes.

 Pin the “after” for later!